savannah8/quote-/README.md

 # Quotez

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+It is a quote tracking app used to keep track of all the famous quotes you might have in your mind.As a user you will be able to input a quote and will also be able to upvote or downvote it.

 ## Development server